Black Boots and Big Booties at the International Ms. Leather and International Ms. Bootblack Contest

-For four days, nearly 600 people from all over the world took over the Doubletree Hotel in San Jose to wear leather and get laid in dungeons, cramped hotel rooms, and public bathrooms.
+For four days, hundreds of people from all over the world took over the Doubletree Hotel in San Jose to wear leather and get laid in dungeons, cramped hotel rooms, and public bathrooms.

 Photos by the author